lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ![A visualisation of the Convex Hull metric.](img/ch.png)

-#### Choosing a compactness metric
+#### Point-wise distance compactness measures

-[^0]: The Polsby-Popper metric measures the ratio of the area of the district
-	to the area of a circle whose circumference is equal to the perimeter of the district.
-But depending on the resolution of the map, the perimeter can be effectively infinite. \citeauthor{bswp} find that the choice of resolution has "a substantial impact on compactness scores, with the Polsby-Popper score especially affected."

-Which compactness measure should we choose?
-All three compactness measures are well-cited in the literature and enjoy widespread use.
-They have been cited in U.S. Supreme Court cases, *amici* briefs, and redistricting commissions \citep{moncrief2011}.

-Despite their widespread use, however, the problems with compactness measures are many, and well-covered in the literature.
-As an example, the most popular compactness measure in the literature---Polsby-Popper---is sensitive to small perturbations in data resolution (the coastline problem).[^0] The same is true for other geometric compactness measures: no single metric is perfect.
-It is therefore important to use an *ensemble* of compactness measures to make sure that one's data and conclusions are robust.

-But even this is not enough.
-Because all three of these compactness measures are purely geometric, they are all vulnerable to a specific family of geographic perturbations.
-Indeed, \cite{bswp} show that minimal changes in the geometric features of states are enough for the four most popular compactness measures (Polsby-Popper, Convex Hull, Reock, Schwartzberg) to give very different conclusions on nominally identical data.
-That means that small changes in the way the data is collected or processed can affect the conclusions we draw.
-Thus, it is important to include a non-geometric compactness measure in the ensemble to guard against the possibility that the results are driven by some small geometric changes.
-Many such measures have been proposed.
+Another large family of compactness measures are *non-geometric measures*, which do not take into account the geometric properties (e.g. area, perimeter) of the district explicitly.
+Many such non-geometric measures have been proposed.
 For instance, \cite{dc2016} bring in a discipline of mathematics---graph theory---to formulate a new metric of compactness.
 And
-\cite{kingwp} use a machine learning model to try and ape human intuition---quantifying the intuitive metric of "I know it when I see it".
+\cite{kingwp} use a machine learning model to try and ape human intuition---quantifying the intuitive metric of "I know it when I see it".[^24]

-#### Point-wise distance compactness measures
+[^24]: The machine model actually does take into account the shape in terms of
+	how it looks to a human, but doesn't have any explicit formula in terms of area and perimeter.

-However, one particular class of metrics I term *point-wise distance* compactness stands out for its ease of understanding (critical if it is to be persuasive to Supreme Court judges), theoretical attractiveness, and academic consensus.
+But one particular class of metrics I term *point-wise distance* compactness stands out for its ease of understanding (critical if it is to be persuasive to Supreme Court judges), theoretical attractiveness, and academic consensus.
 Roughly speaking, this class of compactness metrics tries to